EberlyODL/phys010sjv11/various_forms_of_energy.md

 The tables we have seen previously are good to keep in mind.
 Energy and power are not quantities we deal with as much as mass and length and so it is important to get a good grasp of some example numbers.

-Lets keep thinking about the asteroid energy as we move on to talk about different kinds of energy.
+Let us keep thinking about the asteroid energy as we move on to talk about different kinds of energy.
 Below is a list of different types of energy we will encounter:

 [ciscode|rev=1|tool=elmsmedia|item=430|entity_type=node|render=display_mode|display_mode=image]